eclipse-theia/theia-website/src/docs/label_provider.md

 ## Contributing a Label Provider

-To contribute a custom label provider contirubtion you provide a `LabelProviderContribution`, i.e. a class implementing this interface.
+To contribute a custom label provider contribution you provide a `LabelProviderContribution`, i.e. a class implementing this interface.
 In this example, instead of directly implementing the interface, we extend the default implementation for files: `FileTreeLabelProvider`.
 This allows us to only override the behavior we want to customize.

 **labelprovider-contribution.ts**
 ```typescript